SSP Combat Robot Kit

 SSP Kit and CAD Design © 2023 by Just 'Cuz Robotics, LLC is licensed under CC BY-NC-SA 4.0

 Where to buy Spare Parts?

 All currently available spares can be purchased here.
 The plan is to sell any spare parts that are not readily available off the shelf, but some common parts might need to be purchased elsewhere.
-This kit is still relatively new and keeping them in stock has been a challenge.
 If something is not yet for sale, it will likely be added soon as more parts are stocked!

 What does SSP weigh without the servo/lifting arm?

-The servo, lifting arm, lifting forks, and associated hardware together are around 0.37 pounds meaning the base kit without them will be about 1.9 pounds.
-That means more than a full pound to add your own alternative weapon system!
+The servo, lifting arm, lifting forks, and associated hardware together are around 0.37 pounds meaning the base kit without them will be about 2 pounds.
+That means a full pound to add your own alternative weapon system!

 The SSP Kit is relatively safe, although it should be obvious that the servo is pretty powerful and care should be taken to avoid fingers getting stuck in pinch points when the bot is active.
 But if modified with a spinning weapon, it will be just as dangerous as any other spinner.
 Testing a robot with an active spinning weapon should never be done while maintaining a line of sight with the robot.
 Ideally, you should be testing inside an enclosed box or arena with at least 1/4" thick polycarbonate windows or top to see through, and 1/2” or thicker plywood or MDF construction.
 Operation (Including testing) outside of a suitable arena or test box could cause serious injury.
 By purchasing this product you acknowledge that you are responsible for the safe use of this product and that Just ‘Cuz Robotics or its employees are not liable for any injuries or damages.